threadsjs/threads.js/README.md

 ## Methods
 ### client.users.fetch
-In the parameters, pass the userId (supported as string and number) of the user whose information you want to get.
+In the parameters, pass the user id (supported as string and number) of the user whose information you want to get.
 ```js
 await client.users.fetch(1)
 ```
 ### client.users.follow
-Pass the userId (supported as string and number) of the user you want to subscribe to in the parameters
+Pass the user id (supported as string and number) of the user you want to subscribe to in the parameters
 ```js
 await client.users.follow(1)
 ```